realpython/about/testimonials.md

 <br>

+Real Python is an awesome resource for the budding developer.
+Not only will you learn Python, you will learn how to *use* it as you build practical and functional web-based applications that increase in complexity throughout the course.
+The series introduced me to the power of Flask, demystified Django, and got me thinking of development as craftsmanship.

+I floundered for a long time trying to teach myself.
+I slogged through dozens of incomplete online tutorials.
+I snoozed through hours of boring screencasts.
+I gave up on countless crufty books from big-time publishers.
+And then I found Real Python.
+The easy-to-follow, step-by-step instructions break the big concepts down into bite-sized chunks written in plain English.
+The authors never forget their audience and are consistently thorough and detailed in their explanations.
+I'm up and running now, but I constantly refer to these books for guidance.

+Get Real Python and get your hands dirty quickly so you spend less time in the abstract and more time making real applications.
+You could waste weeks, maybe months, groping in the dark for this information on your own.
+Or you could buy the series and get started today.
+It's worth every penny.
+Are you still reading my testimonial?
+What are you waiting for?
+That app isn't going to build itself.

+- Jared Nielsen (jared@dototot.com)

 Honestly, throughout this whole process what I found was just me looking really hard for things that could maybe be added or improved, but this tutorial is amazing!
 You do a wonderful job of explaining and teaching Python in a way that people like me, a complete novice, could really grasp.The flow of the lessons works perfectly throughout.
 The exercises truly helped along the way and you feel very accomplished when you finish up the course.
 I think you have a gift for making Python seem more attainable to people outside the programming world.
 This is something I never thought I would be doing or learning and with a little push from you I am learning it and I can see that it will be nothing but beneficial to me in the future!

 - Shea Klusewicz (sklusewicz@gmail.com)